cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 and both headers are successfully verified, it indicates a light client attack.
 Note that in this case, either the primary or the witness or both are malicious.

-To orchestrate a light client attack, Byzantine actors create a header with incorrect state transitions that must be signed by ⅓+ of the voting power.
 The types of light client attacks are defined by analyzing the differences between the conflicting headers.
 There are three types of light client attacks: lunatic attack, equivocation attack, and amnesia attack.
 For details, see the [CometBFT specification](https://github.com/cometbft/cometbft/blob/main/spec/light-client/attacks/notes-on-evidence-handling.md#evidence-handling).